 Most of the information here is about our weekends and vacations — about our hobbies.
 But sometimes aphid field biology is practical and important.
 See our ‘Research & Services’ page for ways that we might be able to assist you in agricultural pest management, entomology research, and more.

 I (Andy Jensen) have been avidly collecting aphids most growing seasons since 1988.
-My aphid collection is almost 10,000 slides, with probably at least 25,000 specimens (being entirely funded by my personal bank account, I conserve money and time by mounting 3 or 4 specimens on each slide) of about 610 identified species.
+My aphid collection is almost 11,000 slides, with probably at least 28,000 specimens (being entirely funded by my personal bank account, I conserve money and time by mounting 3 or 4 specimens on each slide) of about 610 identified species.
 Click here if you are interested in my list of peer-reviewed papers.
 I’ve published 31 new species of aphids (27 species) and whiteflies (four species — I no longer study whiteflies) since 1999, some with co-authors.